El Último Tour del Mundo 2022

 El Último Tour Del Mundo 2022 was the third concert tour by Bad Bunny, in support of his second and third studio albums YHLQMDLG and El Último Tour Del Mundo, both released in 2020.
 The tour started on February 9, 2022 in Denver and ended in Miami on April 3, 2022.
 It had one leg in the United States and 35 shows in total.
 The tour was a box office success with all the dates sold out.
-It grossed a total of $117 million with a total attendance over 575,000 fans, making it the highest grossing tour by a Latin artist in Billboard Boxscore history.
+It grossed a total of $117 million with a total attendance over 575,000 fans, making it the highest grossing tour by a Latin artist in Billboard Boxscore history up that point.
 Also, it was the fastest selling tour since 2018.
 On average, Bad Bunny's tour has had a per-show ticket count of 15,990 and a gross of $3.2 million.